volegas/todo_nuxt-firebase/README.md

 I scraped the friends transcripts from [here](https://fangj.github.io/friends/) using cheerio.
 And trained a new model on RunwayML on those transcripts.

 Going futher, I do plan to replicate the same experience with other shows too.
-Where the users can choose which ki
+Where the users can choose which kind of conversation they would like to be a pa